Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Remark on linear instability

 near the solitary wave limit.

-Theorem \ref{T:instability} is thus inconclusive of local constrained minimizers for \eqref{E:pKdV}, in the $L^2$-subcritical case, i.e., $\alpha>1/2$, near the solitary wave limit, which is consistent with the result in Theorem~\ref{T:stability}.
+In the case of $1/2<\alpha\leq 2$, furthermore, Lemma \ref{L:s-limit} and \eqref{E:McPa} dictates that $P_c(c,a,T)>0$ for $|a|$ sufficiently small and $T>0$ sufficiently large.
+Theorem~\ref{T:instability} is therefore inconclusive of local constrained minimizers for \eqref{E:pKdV}, in the $L^2$-subcritical case, near the solitary wave limit.
+This is consistent with the result in Theorem~\ref{T:stability}.
 Indeed one may appeal to \cite{GSS}, for instance, to argue for that local constrained minimizers for \eqref{E:pKdV} with large periods and small $a$'s are, in the range $\alpha>1/2$, orbitally stable under the flow induced by \eqref{E:KdV}.